Why Enbumyst?

 IMPORTANT SAFETY INFORMATION

-ENBUMYST is a diuretic that may cause fluid, electrolyte, and metabolic abnormalities.
-Excessive fluid loss can lead to dehydration, decreased blood volume, and increased risk of blood clots.
-Abnormalities may include changes in blood electrolytes, nitrogen, glucose, and uric acid.
+Enbumyst is a diuretic that causes fluid loss and may lead to abnormalities with blood electrolytes and body energy systems (metabolic).
+Too much fluid loss can lead to dehydration and low blood volume, which may increase your risk of blood clots.
+Blood abnormalities may include decreased salts (electrolytes), and increased nitrogen, glucose and uric acid.
 The chance of getting these abnormalities is higher in people who are elderly, use higher doses, or who do not get enough electrolytes by mouth.
+Your healthcare provider should do blood tests to check for these abnormalities during treatment with Enbumyst.
+You should not use Enbumyst if you have severe electrolyte loss until it gets better.

-Please see the full Prescribing Information for ENBUMYST.
+Please see the full Prescribing Information and Patient Information for Enbumyst.

 References: